Accelerating product development tasks with multi-agent workflows

 Looking back...

 I got to work with some incredibly passionate designers, researchers, developers, and PMs who cared deeply about the work and weren’t afraid to ask hard questions.
-I learned that designing for AI is a different kind of challenge—there’s so much variability and unknown, and things move fast, especially with all the hype out there.
+I learned that designing for AI is a different kind of challenge.
+There’s so much variability and unknown, and things move fast, especially with all the hype out there.
 But in the end, it’s still about people: what they need, what they trust, and how we can help them adopt GenAI in a way that truly supports their work.
-My biggest takeaway is how important explainability and transparency are in AI—we need to help users understand these tools, make the most of them, but not become overly reliant on them.
+My biggest takeaway is how important explainability and transparency are in AI.
+We need to help users understand these tools, make the most of them, but not become overly reliant on them.

 ON THIS PAGE